-Prague, Czech Republic – According to a new index, Říčany is the best place to live in the Czech Republic, followed by Prague and Hustopeče.
+Prague, Czech Republic – According to a new index, Říčany is the best place to live and offers the highest quality of life in the Czech Republic, followed by Prague and Hustopeče.

 Říčany, a small town of over 16,000 souls in the Central Bohemian region located on the south-eastern outskirts of Prague, has – once again – been ranked as the place offering the best quality of life in the Czech Republic.